70% off

 What is EBITDA?

-EBITDA is “earnings before interest, taxes, depreciation, and amortization.”
-This calculation is a measure of a company’s profits.
+EBITDA stands for 'earnings before interest, taxes, depreciation, and amortization', and pulls important information from a business’ income statement in order to measure a company’s profits.
 But it’s important to note that EBITDA is different from net income (or net profit).

 Calculating EBITDA can provide several reporting insights and help you make informed decisions about a company’s earnings.
 You can compare your financial performance to similar companies and assess the profitability of core operations.